Robin van der Vleuten

 A package for presenting person names

-It is based on the name_of_person gem from the awesome people at Basecamp.
-They had a similar issue in their application; how do we present a person's name in different formats if we only have a first and a last name.
+It is based on the name_of_person gem from Basecamp.
+They had the same kind of problem: how do you present a person's name in different formats when you only store first and last name?

 php